ytakemon/2018-07-30-Intro2R/_episodes/06-data-subsetting.md

 - "How can I work with subsets of data in R?"
 objectives:
 - "To be able to subset vectors, factors, matrices, lists, and data frames"
+- "To be able to skip and remove elements from various data structures."
 - "To be able to extract individual and multiple elements: by index, by name, using comparison operations"
-- "To be able to skip and remove elements from various data structures."
 keypoints:
 - "Indexing in R starts at 1, not 0."
 - "Access individual values by location using `[]`."
-- "Access slices of data using `[low:high]`."
 - "Access arbitrary sets of data using `[c(...)]`."
 - "Use `which` to select subsets of data based on value."
+- "Access slices of data using `[low:high]`."
+output:
+  html_document:
+    keep_md: yes
 ---